giwankim/data-integrity-tezos/README.md

 Verification result: true
 Done in 5.10s.
 ```
-The verification result is logged to a csv file corresponding to the contract address in the `logs` folder.
+The verification result is logged to a csv file corresponding to the contract address: in the above example, the result is logged to `logs/KT1Myej55KpN56bu6EmtRZbPJYEnBEzppK4Q.csv`.